bmlanguage/bml/documentation.md

 *   **Low-Level Control through CAMs and DSLs:** Low-level code generation is possible using CAMs and their DSLs.
 Users must use CAMs to interact with hardware.
 *   **Symbolic Execution:** Compiler performs symbolic execution using the `symbolic` keyword, enabling advanced code transformations and formal verification.
 *   **Algorithmic Code Generation:** Compiler uses algorithmic code generators when `@algorithm()` attribute is used for optimized code in specific scenarios.
+*  **Cycle-Accurate Code Generation:** The compiler can generate cycle-accurate code using specialized attributes and primitives using a target-specific approach defined by CAMs.
 *   **CAM-based Rule Systems:** CAMs can define code transformation rules using `instrDSL` and `match`, `capture`, and `apply` statements.
 *   **Configurable DSL Adaptation:** DSLs can be adapted based on user parameters using a `config` block in the DSL definition.
 *   **Implicit Type Conversions with `as`:** Type conversions between related data types (integers of the same sign or to floats) using `as` keyword enhance readability while enforcing type safety.
 Signed to unsigned integer conversions are not implicit.